Blog

 Purple graphic with white text reading 'What Gets Cut First' and 'Low Energy Reality' with white spoon icon

 When I'm low on energy, certain things disappear entirely.
 Not reduced.
+Not half-done.
 Gone.
 The same cuts, the same order, every time.

 See Full Post